apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Building Blocks of Life?
-NASA Reveals 4.5-Billion-Year-Old Asteroid Bennu Sample**
+**Diamondbacks complete sweep of Dodgers, will play for National League pennant**

-You can read more about it [here](https://scitechdaily.com/building-blocks-of-life-nasa-reveals-4-5-billion-year-old-asteroid-bennu-sample/).
+You can read more about it [here](https://www.azcentral.com/story/sports/mlb/diamondbacks/2023/10/11/arizona-diamondbacks-los-angeles-dodgers-mlb-national-league-division-series-game-3-news-updates/71077990007/).

 ## Requirements
 - Python 3.8